hirenanandwani/detection/README.md

 How to run this Repo ?

   Step -1
-     We use YOLO network for detecting human presence in video.
+     I have used YOLO network for detecting human presence in video.
 So you need to first clone the YOLO repo.

      mkdir YOLO
      cd YOLO